Federal Appeals Lawyers

 Should your legal counsel be granted the opportunity for an oral argument, they will need to travel to the site of the appellate court.
 Expect to pay for them to travel the day before and stay overnight; you want them to be well-rested so that they can argue your case in the morning.

-Your attorney will help you determine the budget necessary for your appeal.
+Your federal appeal attorney will help you determine the budget necessary for your appeal.
 A federal criminal appeal is an extremely impactful event; do not try to cut costs at any level of this process.

 Ultimately, the success of your appeal relies on your legal counsel’s ability to find and highlight relevant information in your case.
-An eloquent and well-reasoned attorney who understands the requirements of the appellate court will be able to help you submit a successful federal criminal appeal.
+An eloquent and well-reasoned federal appeal attorney who understands the requirements of the appellate court will be able to help you submit a successful federal criminal appeal.

 In the event you’re considering appealing a decision, this might be a very important step.
 You will need to find an appeals attorney, not a trial attorney.
 Usually the person who does your appeals is methodical, and spends a lot of time on the actual case law.
 Appeals are a request for a higher court to review a lower court’s decision.
-Appeals lawyers handle cases on appeal when a party loses or is unhappy.
+Federal appeals lawyers handle cases on appeal when a party loses or is unhappy.
 The appeal isn’t a trial and looks nothing like what you see on TV.
 As a result, when an appeal occurs the attorney who is handling it looks at how hard the case is going to be and how much paperwork there is.
 Typically the attorney will charge you for reviewing the files and paperwork associated with the case.
 They will charge you an hourly rate of $400-$500, or more.

 Generally speaking, the judgement of a lower court can be appealed to the next court only once.
 The number of appeals depends on how many courts are superior to the court which made the decision.
 In states with large populations it’s common for there to be 2-4 levels of courts.
 In less populated states, there might only be two levels.